buildingSMART/IFC4.x-IF/tests/STN02/README.md

     Expected geometry
 </p>

-### TOBEDONE Control parameters
+### Control parameters

-1. The total 2D length of the track alignment (horizontal projection) is 1029.3721 meters
+1. The total 2D length of the track alignment (horizontal projection) is 1458.5946 meters
-2. The total 3D length of the track alignment is 1029.3861 meters
+2. The total 3D length of the track alignment is 1458.6178 meters
-3. The ending point of the track alignment has coordinate (x, y, z) 453202.5241, 4539831.9287, 2.0000
+3. The ending point of the track alignment has coordinate (x, y, z) 453616.1646, 4539926.1049, 4.0000
-4. The ending point of the track alignment has mileage (pk)	0+876.2721
+4. The ending point of the track alignment has mileage (pk)	5+779.2225
-5. The vertical height difference between starting and ending points of the track alignment 3D curve is -3.0000 meters
+5. The vertical height difference between starting and ending points of the track alignment 3D curve is -1.0000 meters

 ## Link to requirements